m4ch374/gigconnect/api-spec.md

     password: string
 }
 // RESPONSE 403 if invalid credentials.
+type response403 = {
+    message: string
+}
 // RESPONSE 200 if successful login.
-type response = {
+type response200 = {
-    // Insert additional items here as required by session/token system for a logged in user.
+    loginToken: string,
     userType: "admin" | "company" | "professional"
 }

 // ROUTE = /api/logout, METHOD = POST
-// REQUEST - sent as a stringified JSON object in the request body type request = {
+// REQUEST - send login token in header, request as stringified JSON in body type request = {
-    // Insert items here as required by session/token system for a logged in user.

 }
-// RESPONSE 400 if part of the request is invalid, even if not logged in.
+// RESPONSE 400 if part of the request is invalid, even if not logged in. type response400 = {
+    message: string
+}
 // RESPONSE 200 otherwise.
-type response = {
+type response200 = {
     success: boolean
 }

 // ROUTE = /api/company/create, METHOD = POST
 // REQUEST - sent as a stringified JSON object in the request body type request = {
     email: string, // Client and server should verify that this is an email.
 Server should verify that there are no duplicates for any type of user.
     companyName: string, // Client and server should verify that this is not an empty string.
-Server should verify that there are no duplicates.
-    identifierType: "abn" | "acn", // Radio buttons on client page, server should verify that it is one of these two values only.
-    identifierNum: string, // Client and server should verify the format of this based on the value of identifierType
+    abn: string, // Client and server should verify that this is the valid format of an ABN.
     password: string // Client and server should verify any password security requirements }
-// RESPONSE 400 if part of the request is invalid.
+// RESPONSE 400 if part of the request is invalid. type response400 = {
+    message: string
+}
 // RESPONSE 200 on success.
-type response = {
+type response200 = {
-    // Insert additional items here as required by session/token system for a logged in user.
+    loginToken: string,
     userType: "company" // shouldn't be anything else for this route }